 Rotator Cuff Repair Surgery

-The Rotator cuff repair through arthroscopic surgery is recommended for full thickness and partial thickness tears that do not heal with physiotherapy.
-Six to eight weeks of physiotherapy is recommended by most of the orthopaedic surgeon to reduce the post operative physiotherapy duration.
-As is most cases it may take 6-12 months of post-operative physiotherapy rehabilitation.
+The Rotator cuff repair through Arthroscopic surgery is recommended for full thickness and partial thickness tears that do not heal with Physiotherapy.
+Six to eight weeks of Physiotherapy is recommended by most orthopedic surgeons to reduce the post-operative physiotherapy duration.
+As in most cases, it may take 6-12 months of post-operative physiotherapy rehabilitation.

-One should follow the surgeon’s post-operative guidelines for best outcome.
+One should follow the surgeon’s post-operative guidelines for the best outcome.